andykswong/muds/packages/event/README.md

 </p>

 ## Overview
-`@muds/event` is the core event signal library for `muds`, the modular microframework for interactive data-oriented systems.
+`@muds/event` is the core event signal library for [muds](https://github.com/andykswong/muds), the modular microframework for interactive data-oriented systems.
 It provides the event emitter and listener interface, as well as several useful event implementations.

-# API Documentation
+## API Documentation
 http://andykswong.github.io/muds

 ## Usage